CartoDB/carto-selfhosted-helm/customizations/README.md

 1. Create an storage account if you don't have one already.

 2. Create the storage buckets.
-If you set the `Public Access Mode` to `private`, make sure you set `appConfigValues.workspaceThumbnailsPublic` to `false`.
+If you set the `Public Access Mode` to `private` in the bucket properties, make sure you set `appConfigValues.workspaceThumbnailsPublic` to `false`.

 3. Generate an Access Key, from the storage account's Security properties.